Sustainability

 4. Achieve overall zero CO2 emissions from the Brother Group

-Scenario analysis process
+scenario analysis process

 Climate-related risks